 Really?
 No lunch meat or sushi during pregnancy, and I can’t touch kitty litter??

 There are TONS of rules about what you should – and shouldn’t – be doing during your pregnancy.
-Perhaps you’ve already been admonished by an annoying coworker about eating sushi during pregnancy, and the dangers lurking inside your turkey sandwich.
+Perhaps you’ve already been admonished by an annoying coworker for eating sushi, or received an unwanted lecture from some stranger in the grocery store about the dangers lurking inside a turkey sandwich.

-The truth of the matter is that the majority of miscarriages, stillbirths and birth defects occur from reasons that are totally outside of your control.
+The truth of the matter is that the majority of miscarriages, stillbirths, and birth defects occur for reasons that are totally outside of your control.
 This will either give you comfort or totally freak you out; hopefully it’s the former.

-As it turns out, many of the rules of the pregnancy police come not from actual data or studies, but from the “why-take-a-chance” philosophy that pervades American medicine, no matter how infinitesimal the actual risk.
+As it turns out, many of the pregnancy police rules come not from actual data or studies, but from the “why-take-a-chance” philosophy that pervades American medicine, no matter how infinitesimal the actual risk.
 (Why not install a meteorite-guard on your house???…)

 First, a biology lesson.